Product Support & Resources

 Can I move one air purifier from room to room?

 Yes.
-Honeywell air purifiers are portable and can be moved between rooms as needed.
+Honeywell Air Purifiers are portable and can be moved between rooms as needed.
 However, the best air quality is achieved when the purifier remains in the room where you spend the most time.
 Frequently moving the unit means the rooms left behind won't benefit from continuous air filtration.

 Should I keep windows and doors closed while running my air purifier?